AlexandrosPanag/HMU_Comp_Mobile_App/README.md

 ## Features

 - Navigation drawer with various sections
-- Floating action button to open webmail
+- Floating action button to open webmail among many other MSCIE useful HMU related links.
 - Update option to check for the latest version on GitHub
 - Restaurant menu with weekly schedule